Sallynoggin: Location and boundaries

-On early 20th century maps, Sallynoggin and Glenageary are indicated as being the same place, however, with the development of the local authority housing estate on the townlands of Honeypark and Thomastown, Sallynoggin became a distinct area.
+On early 20th-century maps, Sallynoggin and Glenageary are indicated as being the same place; however, with the development of the local authority housing estate on the townlands of Honeypark and Thomastown, Sallynoggin became a distinct area.

-Up to 1994 the boundary of Dún Laoghaire Borough Corporation left a section of the local authority housing outside the Dún Laoghaire area mainly Pearse Villas and a part of Pearse Street which were in the Dublin County Council area.
-With the formation of Dún Laoghaire, Rathdown County Council in 1994 the entire area of Sallynoggin, Rochestown, and surrounding areas were included in the new county.
+The boundary of the former borough of Dún Laoghaire, which was dissolved in 1994, excluded a section of the local authority housing, mainly Pearse Villas and a part of Pearse Street which were in the Dublin County Council area.
+The entire area of Sallynoggin, Rochestown, and the surrounding areas was included in the new county of Dún Laoghaire–Rathdown formed in 1994.

+It is in the Dáil constituency of Dún Laoghaire.

 Etymology

 The Irish Placenames Commission has researched the origin and meaning of Sallynoggin as a placename.
 In fact, the name is not Irish at all but English deriving from the "sally noggins" which referred to old timber-frame houses that were known to be situated there.
+The Irish name for Sallynoggin is Saile an Chnocain.
 The modern Irish word for noggin is the phonetic "naigín" hence "An Naigín" (The Noggin) as it is commonly called.
 More than likely this is a placename of English origin.
 Examples of the word naggin or noggin were collected in Hiberno-English, meaning ‘a wooden vessel’.
 The origin of the word is unclear to lexicographers.
 The following meaning of the word noggin also appears in the English Dialect Dictionary, ‘the clay and sticks, or bricks used to fill the interstices of half-timbered houses’.
 This is a more likely explanation of ‘sallynoggins’; in other words, sally-rods may have been used in the construction of the houses.